isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Often, the need to outlive the scope of its creation is inherent in the `thread`s task, but implementing that idea by `detach` makes it harder monitor and communicate with the detached thread.
+Often, the need to outlive the scope of its creation is inherent in the `thread`s task, but implementing that idea by `detach` makes it harder to monitor and communicate with the detached thread.
-In particular, it is harder (though not impossible) to ensure that the thread completed as expected or lived for as long as expected.
+In particular, it is harder (though not impossible) to ensure that the thread completed as expected or lives for as long as expected.

 ##### Example